Clicky

 The Shoulders Rest Right at the Edge

-The shoulder length is measured via the horizontal seam on the back called the Yoke.
+The shoulder length is measured via the horizontal shoulder seams on the back, called the Yoke.

 The ideal shoulder fit must end right at the outer edge of your natural shoulders.
-The arm sleeve will smoothly start from this shoulder sleeve.
+The arm sleeve will smoothly start from the actual shoulder.

 A tight shirt’s shoulder puts pressure on the front of the shirt, limiting shoulder and arm movements.

-Similarly, upwards sleeve displacement creates wrinkles, suggesting tight shoulders.
+Similarly, upward sleeve displacement creates wrinkles, suggesting tight shoulders.

 On the other hand, the loose shirt’s shoulders don’t burden the movements but look sloppy.
-Shoulders also appear unnecessarily broad and asymmetrical.
+Shoulders on an ill-fitting shirt also appear unnecessarily broad and asymmetrical.

 Most off-the-rack shirts’ Yoke corresponds to the collar size or may slightly vary with the shirt cut.